Scenes¶

 Volume plots are special since ray casting blends colors together.
 When no color table is specified, alpha values are automatically created, but when a color table is specified, then the color table needs to include alpha values.
 Otherwise, the volume plot will look exactly the same as a pseudocolor plot.

+Alternatively, there is a second, expanded color table format that can be used.
 Here is an example of adding a custom color table to the volume plot:

 conduit::Node control_points;